 Prettiest Hawaii Waterfalls on Maui

-Hawaii is known for its waterfalls but one of the prettiest waterfalls can be found on the island of Maui inside the Kipahulu entrance of Haleakala National Park.
+Hawaii is known for its waterfalls, but one of the prettiest waterfalls can be found on the island of Maui inside the Kipahulu entrance of Haleakala National Park.
+This is easily one of the best waterfalls in Maui.

 Prettiest Hawaii Waterfalls on the Big Island